sairampasupuleti42/openstay/src/modules/support/DOCUMENTATION.md

 ---

 *The OpenStay Support Chatbot is designed to provide exceptional user experience while reducing support load and improving user onboarding and engagement.*

+## 🔄 Reset Conversation Feature

+### Overview
+The reset conversation feature allows users to clear their chat history and start fresh with a new conversation.
+This is useful when users want to:
+- Clear sensitive information from the chat
+- Start over with a different topic
+- Reset the conversation context
+- Test the chatbot functionality

+### How to Reset

+Users can reset their chat conversation in two ways:

+#### 1. Header Reset Button
+- Click the rotate icon (🔄) in the chat header next to the minimize button
+- A confirmation dialog will appear in the header area
+- Choose "Reset" to confirm or "Cancel" to abort

+#### 2. Quick Action Button
+- Use the "🔄 Reset Conversation" quick action button (available in the initial state)
+- This will immediately reset the conversation without additional confirmation

+### Reset Behavior

+When a conversation is reset:
+1. **Message History**: All previous messages are cleared
+2. **Welcome Message**: A fresh welcome message is displayed
+3. **Quick Actions**: Quick action buttons become visible again
+4. **Input Focus**: The input field is automatically focused for immediate use
+5. **Session Continuity**: The same session ID is maintained for analytics

+### Keyboard Support
+- **Escape Key**: Cancel the reset confirmation dialog
+- **Enter Key**: Confirm the reset when the confirmation dialog is active

+### Technical Implementation

+The reset functionality is implemented through:
+- `resetSession()` method in ChatbotService
+- Confirmation state management in ChatbotWidget
+- Special handling of the reset quick action
+- Proper cleanup of component state

+This feature enhances user control and provides a clean slate for new conversations while maintaining the session context for analytics purposes.